-The Panel recommends that a new paradigm be developed and proposes a framework in Section 3.2.
-In summary, the new paradigm places emphasis on training/education, irrigation and nitrogen management plans, and concise reporting.
+The Panel recommends a shift in emphasis, that a new paradigm be developed and proposes a framework in Section 3.2.
+In summary, the Panel recommendationsnew paradigm places emphasis on mandatory components of training/education, irrigation and nitrogen management plans, and concise reporting.

-14. The subjects considered by the Panel are highly complex and no "one-size-fits-all" solution is possible; the recommendations presented in this report represent the Panel's best attempts at creating a plan that will be practical, effective, and manageable in the long term.
+14. The subjects considered by the Panel are highly complex and no "one size fits all" solution is possible; the recommendations presented in this report represent the Panel's best attempts at creating a plan that will be practical, effective, and manageable in the long term.